-The ypset tool allows the root user on NIS clients to change the binding association for the client.
-By default, the file /etc/config/ypbind.options contains the -ypsetme option that enables ypset.
-Normally, the -ypsetme option should be present when creating an NIS master since, if is not present, ypmake displays error messages when building an NIS master.
+Previously the file /etc/config/ypbind.options contained the -ypsetme option that enabled ypset.
+Normally, the -ypsetme option should be present when creating an NIS master because, if is not present, ypmake displays error messages when building an NIS master.
 In secure installation sites, however, the -ypsetme option should be removed.